iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

     -  It has an (as yet empty) MySQL database for the Drupal CMS

-2. Shares our (host) project directory with the `/var/www/drupalvm` directory of the (guest)  virtual development server.
+2. Shares our (host) project directory `bradford-abbas.uk` with the `/var/www/drupalvm` directory of the (guest)  virtual development server.

 Shared folders allow us to see exactly the same files from within the guest Linux as from the host Mac.
 This is so that we can use an IDE / editor like `PHPStorm` to manage changes to the program code and configuration settings in the host development environment whilst, at the same time, this code and those settings can be served by Apache HTTP Server ("httpd") as a website from within the virtual development server.